 The Comeback, de Visé’s third book, told the dramatic story of America's greatest cyclist, Greg LeMond, and how he overcame incredible odds to ride to the most dramatic Tour de France victory ever in 1989.
 Published in 2018 to wide critical acclaim, The Comeback inspired Congress in 2020 to award LeMond its highest civilian honor, the Congressional Gold Medal.

-De Visé’s fourth book, King of the Blues, draws on the writer’s vast musical background to posit the first birth-to-death biography of B.B.
+De Visé’s fourth book, King of the Blues, draws on the writer’s passion for collecting, composing and performing music to posit the first birth-to-death biography of B.B.
 King, the world’s greatest bluesman, whose revolutionary style of single-string solo guitar almost single-handedly inspired the modern guitar hero.
 Scheduled for publication in October, King of the Blues was longlisted for the PEN America Award for Biography and earned starred "rave" reviews from all four major publishing journals.